OoDBag/OoDBag.github.io/index.md

 ## About Me
 I am a PhD student at Department of Computer Science, University of Wisconsin-Madison, advised by Yong Jae Lee.
-Prior to UW Madison, I obtained my M.S. degree from the Robotics Institute of Carnegie Mellon University, and my B.E. degree from Nanjing University of Science and Technology.
+Prior to UW Madison, I obtained my M.S. degree from the Robotics Institute, Carnegie Mellon University, and my B.E. degree from Nanjing University of Science and Technology.

 My research interest lies in computer vision and machine learning, particularly in trustworthy machine learning.